 Overview of our activities

-In line with the objectives laid out in Section 4 of the State Trading Corporation Act of 1982, STC undertakes the sourcing and importation of selected essential strategic commodities including petroleum products, Liquefied Petroleum Gas (LPG), long grain white rice and wheat flour to meet the needs of the domestic market.
+In line with the objectives laid out in Section 4 of the State Trading Corporation Act of 1982, STC undertakes the sourcing and importation of selected essential strategic commodities including Petroleum Products, Liquefied Petroleum Gas (LPG), Long Grain White Rice and Wheat Flour to cater for the needs of the domestic market.

 Rice and Flour

-The State Trading Corporation’s first mission at its creation in 1983 was to take over all the activities of the former Department of Supplies until then responsible for the importation and supply of what was then known as Ration rice and of Wheat Flour.
+The State Trading Corporation’s first mission at its creation in 1983 was to take over all the activities of the former Department of Supplies which was principally responsible for the purchase, importation, storage, sale and marketing of the country’s staple commodities namely rice and flour.

 Quality Assurance & Certification

 Quality tests are carried out by Independent Accredited International Surveyors at loading / discharge ports for all products imported by STC.